Zettlr/zettlr-docs/docs/en/editor/citations.md

 ### Specifying the Location of the List of References

 By default, Pandoc will append the rendered reference section to your document, which in almost all cases is sufficient.
 However, in some rare circumstances, this is not ideal.
 For example, imagine you are writing a report with a few appendices.
 Usually, you want the list of references to appear after the main body of the report, but before any of the appendices.

-!!! warning

-	If you explicitly specify the location of your references by placing a `#refs`-container, Pandoc will ignore your `reference-section-title`.
-In this case, you must specify the heading manually.

 To do so, you can tell Pandoc explicitly where to place the list of references.
 You do so by creating a container with the ID `#refs`.
 Pandoc recognizes this, and will place the bibliography into this container, instead of just appending the list.
 For example: